MeltwaterArchive/storyplayer/v2/modules/checkpoint/index.md

 This module is here for convenience; you can achieve the same results using a mixture of plain PHP and the [Assertions module](../assertions/index.html).

-The source code for this Prose module can be found in this PHP file:
+The source code for this module can be found in this PHP file:

 * `Prose\functions.php`